- DOCTORAL OVERVIEW

 The Supervisory Committee consists of at least four members of the Graduate Faculty or non-Graduate Faculty approved to perform specified Graduate Faculty duties.
 At least one Graduate Faculty member external to the academic department or program, but within the University of Nebraska Graduate College, must be included on the committee to serve as the Outside Representative.
 If the student is pursuing a minor, the committee member from the minor department may serve as the Outside Representative.

 - Chair or Co-chair: The Chair or Co-chair of a doctoral student’s committee serves as the advisor and mentor of the student.
-The Chair or Co-chair may not serve as the Outside Representative or a designated reader.
+The Chair or Co-chair may not serve as the Outside Representative or as a designated Reader.

-- Reader: Two members of the committee are designated as readers.
+- Reader: Two members of the committee are designated as Readers.
 They and the Chair read the draft(s) of the dissertation to determine whether the student is ready to defend.
-They sign the Application for Final Oral if the student is approved to move forward with the defense.
-Special members may serve as readers.
+Special Members and Outside Representatives may serve as Readers.

-- Outside Representative: One member must be external to the student’s major program but within the University of Nebraska system.
+- Outside Representative: The role of the Outside Representative is to broaden the scholarly representation of the student’s committee and to provide an impartial perspective.
 If the student is seeking a minor, the faculty member representing the student’s minor may serve as the Outside Representative.
-He or she may serve as a reader on the student’s committee.

-- Special Member: A faculty member from another institution outside the University of Nebraska system may serve as a fifth committee member on the student’s committee.
-Special members may serve as readers and have voting rights for the student’s committee.
-Only one special member may serve per committee.
-A special member may not serve as outside representative.
+- Special Member: A faculty member from another institution external to the University of Nebraska system may serve as an “extra” committee member.
+Only one Special Member may serve on a supervisory committee.
+Special Members have voting rights on the committee.
+A Special Member may serve as a Reader, but may not serve as the Outside Representative.

 Changes to the Committee